CakePHP-Bootstrap/cakephp3-bootstrap-helpers/docs/form-helper/buttons-et-al.md

 ### Button toolbars

-You can create [button toolbars](http://getbootstrap.com/components/#btn-groups-toolbar) using the `BootstrapFormHelper` by combining multiple button groups:
+You can create [button toolbars](http://getbootstrap.com/components/#btn-groups-toolbar) using the `Bootstrap.FormHelper` by combining multiple button groups:

 -- TABS: button-toolbars-1